nordnet/design-tokens/README.md

 - **JS**: A JavaScript module that exports an object containing the design tokens.
 - **JSON**: A JSON file containing the design tokens.
 - **CSS**: A CSS file containing CSS variables for the design tokens.

-## Limitations

-GitHub Actions has a payload limit of 50kB, which prevents exporting all design tokens at once.
-To circumvent this limitation, we export tokens in chunks by creating a new branch for each chunk.
-When these new branches are merged, tests run in the master branch to verify that all themes have the same token names.
-Only then do we release a new version.

-## Handling pull requests

-As mentioned in the Limitations section, updates to tokens will come in chunks (usually one PR per theme).
-Merge these PRs together until only one PR remains, which can then be merged into the main/master branch.
-This approach ensures that all information regarding the update (all the chunks) can be found in one place, and in case of a breaking change, we can make a breaking change commit in a single branch.
-Furthermore, the release GitHub action runs only once.